brettz9/nyc-line-visit-count-reporter/README.md

 ### `file`

-File, comma-separted list of files, or array of files to be reported on.
+File, semi-colon-separated list of files, or array of files to be reported on.

 Defaults to not being used.

-### `aggregate`
+### `noAggregate`

-Whether to calculate `maxItems` relative to the results across files in aggregate rather than per file.
+Whether to avoid calculating `maxItems` relative to the results across files in aggregate rather than per file.

-If `false`, will group the items by file, with each group listing the number of `maxItems` per file group.
+If `true`, will group the items by file, with each group listing the number of `maxItems` per file group.

-If `true`, will only list one set (limited by `maxItems`), sorting exclusively by visit count (though listing file name for each entry).
+If `false`, will only list one set (limited by `maxItems`), sorting exclusively by visit count (though listing file name for each entry).

 The available file groups will be all covered files unless `file` is set.

-Defaults to `true`.
+Defaults to `false`.

 ## To-dos